Zekfad/weak_cache/README.md

 Weak cache is a `Map` implementation that uses `WeakReference`s for holding values and `Finalizer` to manage it's storage.

-You can use it to cache data for a small amount of time until next garbage collection cycle.
+You can use this to cache data for a small amount of time until next garbage collection cycle.

 > Note: Values cannot be numbers, strings, booleans, records, `null`,